fireship-io/fireship.io/hugo/content/lessons/google-calendar-api-with-firebase/index.md

 ### Login with Google, then Firebase Manually

 The method below uses *gapi* to trigger the login popup window.
 After the user is logged in,we take the JWT and pass it Firebase.
-Now we have an logged-in Firebase and access to manage their calender events.
+Now we have an logged-in Firebase and access to manage their calendar events.

 ```typescript
 async login() {